The Skilled Nursing Facility Value-Based Purchasing (SNF VBP) Program

 SNF VBP Program Overview

-The SNF VBP Program rewards skilled nursing facilities (SNFs) with incentive payments based on the quality of care they provide to Medicare beneficiaries, as measured by a hospital readmissions measure.
+The SNF VBP Program is a Centers for Medicare & Medicaid Services (CMS) program that awards skilled nursing facilities (SNFs) with incentive payments based on the quality of care they provide to Medicare beneficiaries, as measured by performance on a measure of hospital readmissions.

-Section 215 of the Protecting Access to Medicare Act of 2014 (PAMA) added sections 1888(g) and (h) to the Social Security Act, which required the Secretary to establish a SNF VBP Program.
+Section 215 of the Protecting Access to Medicare Act of 2014 (PAMA) added sections 1888(g) and (h) to the Social Security Act, which required the Secretary of the Department of Health and Human Services to establish a SNF VBP Program.

 PAMA specifies that under the SNF VBP Program, SNFs: